Beef Wellington

 Bresaola

 This is a type of cured meat, made with beef.
 I’ve used bresaola in my wellingtons ever since reading The Pie Room cookbook by Calum Franklin.
-Bresaola has a meatier yet more delicate flavour than prosciutto (this lets the flavour of the beef fillet shine through!).
+Bresaola has a meatier yet more delicate flavour than prosciutto which lets the flavour of the beef fillet shine through!.

 Crêpes